klis87/redux-requests/docusaurus/docs/drivers/using-drivers.md

 ```

 This looks a little more complicated, but it is not, let's analyze above code steps
 by steps.
-First of call, to support abort we decorated returned promise with `cancel`
+First of all, to support abort we decorated returned promise with `cancel`
 method, which will be called by the library when a request should be aborted.
 Native
 promises cannot be aborted/cancelled, but by adding this we make it possible.
 This technique
 is quite similar for example to `Bluebird` promises.
 Moreover, notice `catch` logic.